Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 So how does this apply to cats?

 Individuals with disabilities or other impairments may want to be accompanied to work by an animal.
 An obvious and uncontroversial example is guide dogs.
-There has been a recent increase in requests for ‘emotional support’ animals to be allowed, and it can be tricky to know whether an employee really needs assistance, or simply wants to bring a companion animal to work.
+There has been a recent increase in requests for ‘emotional support’ animals to be allowed, and it can be tricky to know whether an employee needs assistance, or simply wants to bring a companion animal to work.
 A guide dog addresses (in most cases) a clear physical need; however mental health conditions can often be overlooked or downplayed

 Although it is rare for a cat like Chloe to be classed as an assistance animal, the principle of making reasonable adjustments would still apply; such a request cannot simply be dismissed out of hand.